core-api/core-api/docs/index.md

         new_game()
     $ coreapi action new_game
     <Game "http://game.coreapi.org/dee07521-6862-4744-95ec-812db90135bd">
-        board: "...a\n...b\n...c\n123"
+        board: "...a
+                ...b
+                ...c
+                123"
         description: "5 turns remaining."
         new_game()
         play([position])
     $ coreapi action play --param position=b3
     <Game "http://game.coreapi.org/dee07521-6862-4744-95ec-812db90135bd">
-        board: "...a\n..xb\n...c\n123"
+        board: "...a
+                ..xb
+                ...c
+                123"
         description: "4 turns remaining."
         new_game()
         play([position])
 ```

-#### Tooling

-* A [command line client][command-line-client] for interacting with services from the console.
-* There is a complete [Python client library][python-client] for Core API.
-* A [Javascript client library][javascript-client] is currently planned.
-* We have an [example server implementation][example-server], for demonstration purposes.

-#### Discussion

-For news and updates follow [@core-api](https://twitter.com/core_api), or [@_tomchristie](https://twitter.com/_tomchristie).

-For discussion of the tools and specification, use the [Hypermedia Web mailing list](https://groups.google.com/forum/#!forum/hypermedia-web).

 #### What does it look like?

-Core API has a lightweight JSON encoding called 'Core JSON'.
-For example:

-    {
-        "_type": "document",
-        "_meta": {
-            "url": "/",
-            "title": "Notes"
-        },
-        "notes": [
-            {
-                "_type": "document",
-                "_meta": {
-                    "url": "/1de153fe-6747-41d3-bc0e-d9d7d87e448a",
-                    "title": "Note"
-                },
-                "complete": false,
-                "description": "Email venue about conference dates",
-                "delete": {
-                    "_type": "link",
-                    "action": "delete"
-                },
-                "edit": {
-                    "_type": "link",
-                    "action": "put",
-                    "fields": [
-                        {
-                            "name": "description"
-                        }, {
-                            "name": "complete"
-                        }
-                    ]
-                }
-            }
-        ],
-        "add_note": {
-            "_type": "link",
-            "action": "post",
-            "fields": [
-                {
-                    "name": "description",
-                    "required": true
-                }
-            ]
-        }
-    }
+Core API decouples the binary encoding from the document model, meaning that clients
+and servers are able to interact with any one of several different formats.

+The following are currently supported:

+* The [Core JSON hypermedia format][corejson-encoding].
+* The [HAL hypermedia format][hal-encoding].
+* An [HTML based encoding][html-encoding].

-Additionally, an HTML based encoding is defined.
-This allows servers to present APIs that can be interacted with directly from a Web browser.
-The previous example rendered in HTML looks like this:
+The HTML based encoding allows servers to present APIs that can be interacted with directly from a Web browser, for example:

 ![HTML encoding example](http://www.coreapi.org/images/html-encoding.png)